EDCC 2025: International SafeAutonomy Workshop

 Program Committee

-• Patrik Feth, (psiori, Germany)
+• Patrik Feth (NewTec GmbH, Germany)

-• Martin Fränzle (Carl von Ossietzky Universität Oldenburg, Germany)
+• Martin Fränzle (University of Oldenburg, Germany)

 • Ioannis Sorokos (Fraunhofer IESE, Germany)

-• Martin Törngren (KTH, Sweden)
+• Martin Törngren (KTH Royal Institute of Technology, Sweden)

-• Ran Wei (University of Cambridge, UK)
+• Ran Wei (Lancaster University, UK)

 Review DREAMS Workshop 2022